It is estimated that up to 5% of gay men and men who have sex with other men have hep C, compared with 1% of the general population.

-There is an increased risk of sexual transmission for men who have sex with men (who are HIV positive).
-The risk is higher if one or more partners has HIV, or if the sex involves blood-to-blood contact, of if they have other STIs, or if recreational drugs are used.
+Hepatitis C is not an STI (sexually transmissible infection).
+However, if you have sex where there is blood involved, there is a small chance transmission might be possible.
+If you are a man who has sex with men, the risk is higher.
+The risk is increased if one or more partners has HIV, or if the sex involves blood-to-blood contact, of if they have other STIs, or if recreational drugs are used.

 - Use condoms and lots of lube for anal sex.